-And well down from the heady days of 2010, when the feed-in tariff scheme was first launched and the subsidy was 43p per kWh.
-So, are solar panels a good investment today?
+This year saw the Feed-in Tariff closed to new applicants, leaving a very different landscape to the heady days of 2010, when the feed-in tariff scheme was first launched and the subsidy was around 43p per kWh.
+So, are solar panels worth it today?

 Back to the financials.
 The solar subsidy may have fallen, but so has the cost of the technology.
-Overall the cost of domestic solar electricity is now between 4p and 10p per kWh.
-This is well below the 15p average domestic import cost from the grid (which, by the way increased by 7% in the last 12 months....)
+Overall the cost of domestic solar electricity is now around 9p per kWh.
+This is well below the 15p average domestic import cost from the grid (which, by the way, increased by 7% in the last 12 months...).

-A typical 4 kWp solar system (13-16 panels) with a state-of-the art SolarEdge inverter now costs around £6,300 incl VAT.
-There will be some maintenance costs over the life, and a probable inverter replacement required, total cost around £1,200 in today's money.
-So the true all-in cost of the system is around £7,500.
+A typical 4 kWp solar system (13-16 panels) now costs around £5,500 incl VAT.
+There will be some maintenance costs over the life, and a probable inverter replacement required, total cost around £2,500 in today's money.
+So the true all-in cost of the system is around £8,000.

-On average a system will generate around 3,700 kWh a year, with a modest degradation over time.
-In its 25 year life, it is expected to generate over 85,000 kWh of electricity.
+On average a system will generate an average of around 3,500 kWh a year, allowing for a modest degradation over time.
+In its 25 year life, it is expected to generate about 88,000 kWh of electricity.

 The unsubsidised cost of solar

-Ignoring the Feed-in Tariff subsidy for now, that means each kWh generated costs 8.8p:
+Ignoring Export Tariff payments for now, that means each kWh generated costs 9p:

 Conclusion: solar is still a very good investment!

 What's more the cost of grid electricity is rising.
-According to Page 8 of the Government's latest "Quarterly Energy Prices" publication, domestic electricity prices rose by 7% when comparing Q3 2017 with Q3 2016...
+According to Page 6 of the Government's latest "Quarterly Energy Prices" publication, domestic electricity prices rose by 7.4% when comparing Q4 2018 with Q4 2017...

 On a financial return basis, the internal rate of return (IRR%) from an investment in a solar system is typically 8% over the life, non-taxable and linked to inflation.
 How many other investments yield 8%, dependent only on the sun continuing to shine?